ruth-chirwa/myPortfolio/README.md

-# Ruth Chirwa - Dummy Portfolio
+# Ruth Chirwa - My Portfolio

-Welcome to my dummy portfolio website!
+Welcome to my  portfolio website!
 This website is a placeholder for showcasing my skills as a **Full-Stack Developer** and **UI/UX Designer**.
 It's currently a work-in-progress, and some sections may be under development.

 ## Table of Contents
 - [About Me](#about-me)